Yankees vs. Rockies Player Props Betting Odds

 Torres Stats

-- Torres hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .300 with a walk.
+- Torres has recorded at least one hit in five straight games.
+During his last five outings he is hitting .450 with a walk.

 Torres Recent Games